Why do cats knead? Kneading behaviour explained

-Although you may refer to it as 'pawing', ‘making biscuits’ or ‘playing the piano’, the behaviour commonly known as kneading is when cats repetitively push each forepaw into a soft surface, often the owner that they happen to be standing on at the time.
+Although you may refer to it as 'pawing', ‘making biscuits’ or ‘playing the piano’, the behaviour commonly known as kneading is when cats repetitively push each forepaw into a soft surface, often a blanket or the owner that they happen to be standing on at the time.

 Kneading is actually a behaviour cats learn as kittens, but it sometimes stays with them through to adulthood.
 As a kitten, kneading serves a practical purpose.
 Nursing kittens knead around the teat of their mother in order to better stimulate the flow of milk.
 Therefore, they get a reward for this behaviour in the form of nutritious milk.